PeggyJV/steward/Docs/04-GeneratingCertificates.md

 This script requires OpenSSL to be installed; it will not work with LibreSSL.

 Note that LibreSSL still uses the binary name `openssl`.
 You'll know if you have the wrong binary if `openssl version` says "LibreSSL".
+This script was tested against version `OpenSSL 1.1.1n`.

 1. Run the following command from the root of this repository